ga-adi-gelato/Course-Materials/markdown/homeworks/week7.md

 &#x2705; = solution posted

+- Mon 8/1: (no deliverables)
-- Mon 8/1: TBD reading on threading
+  - Watch [this quick video](https://youtu.be/qk5F6Bxqhr4?list=PLWz5rJ2EKKc9CBxr3BVjPTPoDPLdPIFCE) from Google on threading in Android
+  - Optional: If you're curious about threading from the hardware level, check out [this longer video](https://youtu.be/hsERPf9k54U)

 - Tue 8/2: Threading practice HW